Functional Skills

 There are different levels of Functional Skills Qualifications:

-Once learners have completed one level of a Functional Skills Qualification, they can progress onto the next level, after Level 1 and 2 learners can choose to study further, like at a GCSE level, or progress into employment or vocational training.
+Once learners have completed and passed their first Functional Skills Qualification, they can progress onto the next level.
+After Level 1 and 2 learners can choose to study further, with the options of taking GCSE, or progress into employment or vocational training.

 All Functional Skills Assessments are graded as either pass or fail.
-There isn’t any coursework or portfolio-based elements, and the qualification result is based solely on assessment papers.
+There aren’t any coursework or portfolio-based elements, and the qualification result is based solely on assessment papers.
 At OTF these exams can be taken online.
-The online exams can be taken on demand whenever the learner feels ready, but paper exams must be completed when the awarding body sets dates.
+The online exams can be taken on demand whenever the learner feels ready or after a discussion between the learner and the tutor, because at OTF we acknowledge that taking an assessment can be daunting therefore a joined up empathetic approach is a useful tool to give the young person the confidence to have a go.

 Learners are not expected to have any prior knowledge or qualifications before enrolling in a Functional Skills program.